-Our passion is to deliver the highest quality of care for the children, young people and families we care for, but we know that sometimes, things go wrong.
+Our passion is to deliver the highest quality of care for the children, young people and families we care for, but we know that sometimes, a service doesn’t get it right.

 If an error has been made, we will provide an apology.
 We will answer your questions and explain the events and the decisions that were made.
 We will tell you what action is being undertaken as a result of your complaint.
 No-one is discriminated against because they have made a complaint.